simrank42/CTF-Challenge-Platform/SOLUTION_GUIDE.md

 ---

+## Presentation Tips

+1. **For Live Demos**: Use CyberChef for visual encoding/decoding steps
+2. **For Workshops**: Show browser DevTools as the primary tool
+3. **For Documentation**: Link to online tools rather than showing code
+4. **Quick Solutions**: Most challenges can be solved with 2-3 tool operations

+---

 ## Notes for CTF Organizers

-- This solution guide should be kept separate from the main repository
-- Consider password-protecting this file or storing it in a private location
-- Flags are obfuscated in the codebase but can be reconstructed using these methods
-- All challenges are designed to be solvable using only browser DevTools
+- All challenges solvable with browser DevTools + online tools
-- No external tools are required, though they can make some steps easier
+- No external software installation required
+- Solutions are designed to be teachable in 5-10 minutes each
+- Flags are intentionally obfuscated but recoverable with proper tools